Is BYD in South Africa? Everything You Need to Know About BYD’s Explosive Growth

 1. Affordability Breakthrough

-By bringing PHEVs under the R500,000 mark with the Sealion 5, BYD has made “new energy” vehicles accessible to South Africa’s middle class—not just the wealthy.
+By bringing PHEVs under the R500,000 mark with the upcoming Sealion 5, BYD is making “new energy” vehicles accessible to South Africa’s middle class—not just the wealthy.

 | Buyer Segment | Old EV Reality | New BYD Reality |